Google's Enhanced Privacy Disclosure Requirements

 Google's New Privacy Disclosure Requirements

-Next year, Google will introduce a new "safety section" for Android mobile apps listed in the Web Store.
+Google has introduced a "safety section" for Android mobile apps listed in the Web Store.
 In this section, developers must summarize:

 - What data an app collects